 - Click Submissions in the course navigation bar.
 The Submission folders page will open.

-- Click the name of the dropbox folder with the files you want to download.
-The Folder Submissions page will open; it displays a list of all of the students who have submitted files to the dropbox folder.
+- Click the name of the folder with the files you want to download.
+The Folder Submissions page will open; it displays a list of all of the students who have submitted files to the folder.

 - Click the checkbox above the of the list of students on the left-hand side of the page to select all of the students' files.